 The need for security measures to tackle Zoom ransomware threats is urgent, particularly since Zoom’s meteoric rise in adoption has made it an attractive target for malware and ransomware groups.

-Case in point: The Federal Bureau of Investigation (FBI) issued a warning for users of Zoom and other video conferencing tools.
+Case in point: The Federal Bureau of Investigation (FBI) warned users of Zoom and other video conferencing tools.
 They have discovered that business email compromise (BEC) attacks are spreading to virtual meetings.
 Using deepfake technologies, attackers have been posing as executives and scamming employees to perform unauthorized fund transfers, sensitive information pullouts, etc.

 Microsoft has always been adept at providing certain levels of security across its suite of applications.
 However, Microsoft 365 and Teams users still suffer from vulnerabilities to malware attacks.

 Some examples are the FakeUpdates malware campaign that infected Teams accounts in 2020 and the Lockbit ransomware attack against train operations company Merseyrail, which compromised their Microsoft 365 account.
-Companies must leverage enhanced enterprise visibility and security solutions to ensure malware and ransomware mitigation across all instances.
+Companies must leverage enhanced enterprise visibility and security solutions to mitigate malware and ransomware across all instances.

 As the largest professional online network, LinkedIn has experienced its fair share of cyberattacks and data breaches, often as the ‘middle’ platform where threat actors initiate reconnaissance and contact with victims through social engineering.